54mzzyy/INFS3203-Project-Group3/README.md

-Define App Proposal: Develop a proposal for a simple mobile app that addresses the identified need.
+Define App Proposal: Develop a proposal for a simple web app that addresses the identified need.